 Health benefits of Cilantro:

-Cilantro is rich in Vitamin.
+Cilantro is rich in Vitamins.
 It contains Vitamin K, A, C and E and is rich in Folate, Zinc, Calcium, Iron, Magnesium and Potassium.

 And the cilantro plant able to lower blood sugar and kills parasites in the body.